ycroissant/tobit1/README.md

-Specification tests are of particular interest for tobit models as the consistency of most estimators relies on the hypothesis of homoscedasticity and normality. `tobit1` provide an `hsmtest` for the Hausman (1978) test and, for conditional moment tests, the `cmtest` can be used as it provides specific methods for `tobit1` objects.
+Specification tests are of particular interest for tobit models as the consistency of most estimators relies on the hypothesis of homoscedasticity and normality. `tobit1` provide an `haustest` for the Hausman (1978) test and, for conditional moment tests, the `cmtest` can be used as it provides specific methods for `tobit1` objects.

 ## Endogeneity

-The endogeneity test of Smith and Blundell (1986) is provided as the `smbldtest` function.
-The estimation of simultaneous-equation Tobit models can be performed using either a two-steps estimator or maximum likelihood.
+The endogeneity test of Smith and Blundell (1986) is provided as the `smbltest` function.
+The estimation of simultaneous-equation Tobit models can be performed using either a two-steps estimator or maximum likelihood using the `ivtobit` function.

 ## Installation

 `tobit1` is not currently available on `CRAN`.
 Use:

-`devtools::install_github("ycroissant/tobit1")`
+`remotes::install_github("ycroissant/tobit1")`